IntSaV-Projects/Echocardiography-Analysis/README.md

 ## 1. Mask Volume Folder

-The maskvolume.py module contains functionality that computes an estimated volume by dividing the mask into segments, where the width of each segment is used to compute a cylindrical volume.
+The maskvolume.py module contains functionality that computes an estimated volume by dividing the mask into segments(circular disks), where the width of each segment is used as a radius to compute a cylindrical volume.
 This is then added up to produce a total volume.
 The greater the number of segments, the better the aproximation, however this would be computationally more expensive.

 ### 1.1.
 Mask Volume Usage
 An example has been provided in main.py for calling the module.